About Our Program

 The JFK Family Medicine Residency Program has maintained its tradition of excellence in teaching since 1976.
 It is the only primary care residency at JFK Medical Center, therefore there is no competition for patients or procedures.
 Family Medicine residents have the opportunity to interact with residents from the Neurology, Physical Medicine, and Rehabilitation residencies at the medical center.
 There are comprehensive ancillary services in the hospital to ensure that residents are not overburdened with “scut work”, providing adequate time for patient care and learning.

 The Family Medicine Residency Program is affiliated with the Hackensack Meridian School of Medicine, Rutgers-Robert Wood Johnson Medical School and St. George’s University School of Medicine.
 The residency program is active in teaching core rotations in Family Medicine to students from our affiliated medical schools.

 We are located in Edison, New Jersey, a diverse suburban community close to New York City, Philadelphia, the Jersey Shore, and the Watchung mountains.
 A warm learning environment, along with our energetic faculty and innovative curriculum, make our program second to none.

 Our Family Medicine Center

 Located on the grounds of JFK Medical Center, the Family Medicine Center (FMC) functions as a Patient-centered Medical Home, offering comprehensive health care to our community’s diverse population.
 Services range from prenatal care to geriatric medicine, including minor surgery and many other procedures.
-We have about 31,000 visits per year including approximately 330 deliveries that serve as the foundation for a strong Women’s Health and Pediatric experience in our FMC.
-In addition to the faculty and residents, the FMC’s health care team consists of nurse practitioners, nurses, medical assistants, dietician, social worker, care manager, CPC+ project manager and office personnel.
+We have over 20,000 visits per year including approximately 250 deliveries that serve as the foundation for a strong Women’s Health and Pediatric experience in our FMC.
+In addition to the faculty and residents, the FMC’s health care team consists of nurse practitioners, nurses, medical assistants, clinical pharmacists, dietician, social worker, care manager, CPC+ project manager and office personnel.
 Collectively, we all work together to create a vibrant and dynamic teaching practice for our residency.